NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Examples
 [examples]: #examples

-To add a new package `pkgs.foobar` to nixpkgs, one only needs to create the file `pkgs/unit/fo/foobar/pkg-fun.nix`.
+To add a new package `pkgs.foobar` to Nixpkgs, one only needs to create the file `pkgs/unit/fo/foobar/pkg-fun.nix`.
 No need to find an appropriate category nor to modify `pkgs/top-level/all-packages.nix` anymore.

 With many packages, the `pkgs/unit` directory may look like this: